Resources to use in the classroom

 For Key Stage 2 and 3 history this resource introduces all of the major events and stories relating to the Mint and the history of the nation's coinage.

-This pack includes a risk assessment of the Tower of London.
+KS3, a timeline of the Norman Tower of London.

 Please email us your feedback at firstname.lastname@example.org.
-All feedback is much appreciated and enables us to tailor the trails to better suit the needs of school groups.
+All feedback is much appreciated and enables us to tailor our programme and resources to better suit the needs of school groups.

 We also welcome feedback from your class on their visit to the Tower of London.
 If you would like to send us a letter, or examples of the children’s work, please write to us at: